haneyr/bq-academy-datagov-lab/README.md

 **[View Notebook](./04%20-%20Dataplex_OpenLineage_Example.ipynb)**

 **What You'll Learn:**
-- Understand the OpenLineage standard for lineage metadata
+- Using the OpenLineage standard for lineage metadata
-- Send lineage events from external systems to Dataplex
+- Sending lineage events from systems outside GCP to Dataplex
-- Track data flows across cloud and on-premises systems
+- Tracking data flows across different platforms
-- Visualize end-to-end data pipelines
+- Viewing end-to-end pipelines

-**Business Value:**
-Modern data architectures often span multiple clouds and on-premises systems.
-This notebook shows how to:
-- Track data lineage across heterogeneous environments
-- Document data transformations happening outside Google Cloud
-- Enable impact analysis for data changes
-- Comply with data governance regulations requiring lineage tracking
-- Debug data quality issues by understanding full data provenance

-This enables comprehensive lineage visibility regardless of where data processing occurs.
+**Why This Matters:**
+If your data pipelines span multiple clouds or on-premises systems, you need lineage that works everywhere.
+This notebook shows you how to use OpenLineage to track data transformations happening outside Google Cloud, giving you complete visibility into where your data comes from and where it goes.

 ---